elixir-europe/rdmkit/pages/national_resources/lu_resources.md

 The Luxembourgish node of [EATRIS](https://eatris.eu/countries/luxembourg/) provides services in translational medicine.

-Luxembourg National Data Service (LDS) is a government established organisation aiming to support and stimulate value creation from data in Luxembourg.
-LDS provides a variety of data management and stewardship services to enable the secondary use of data.
-LDS services are domain-agnostic and support the life sciences as well as other domains.
+Luxembourg National Data Service (LNDS) is a government established organisation aiming to support and stimulate value creation from data in Luxembourg.
+LNDS provides a variety of data management and stewardship services to enable the secondary use of data.
+LNDS services are domain-agnostic and support the life sciences as well as other domains.

 The Integrated BioBank of Luxembourg ([IBBL](https://www.lih.lu/en/translational-medicine/translational-medicine-operations-hub/integrated-biobank-of-luxembourg-ibbl/)) is a not-for-profit institute and the national biobanking platform hosted within the Luxembourg Institute of Health ([LIH](https://www.lih.lu/en/)).
 IBBL provides a full range of biobanking services to the biomedical sector including the industry, academia and EU consortia.